pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

 "hyperparameter_optimization_main.m" uses parallel computations to make grid search faster.
 Therefore, the parallel processing toolbox of Matlab is normally required to use "hyperparameter_optimization_main.m".
-It can also be used without that toolbox by replacing all the "parfor" instructions by "for" instructions, at the expense of a higher processing time.
+It can also be used without that toolbox by replacing all the `parfor` instructions by `for` instructions, at the expense of a higher processing time.

-One can also use GPU computing to try to make the RNN calculations faster by setting the variable "beh_par.GPU_COMPUTING" to true.
+One can also use GPU computing to try to make the RNN calculations faster by setting the variable `beh_par.GPU_COMPUTING` to `true`.
 In that case, the parallel processing toolbox of Matlab is required.
 Calculations are faster with the GPU when using RTRL with a relatively high number of hidden units.